Unbuilt Services On The M62 and M60/M63

 With Hensall not being built, there was no chance of Methley ever being built.
 With hindsight it was not a good site: it is very close to M62 J30, and the land is at risk from mining subsidence.

+In the event, Hartshead Moor was developed as a full service area, and Methley was never needed.
 Now that a new service area has been built at Ferrybridge, the site at Methley is now used to hold a sign telling traffic that Ferrybridge is nearby.

 Photo from a site visit, before the motorway was built.